 2.2.
 Transaction Procedures.
 The Parties intend to facilitate Transactions in accordance with this Article 2 and assure that such Transactions are valid and enforceable.
 Any Transaction may be formed and effectuated in a recorded telephone conversation between the Parties occurring on any Business Day during the Pricing Hours whereby an offer and acceptance shall constitute the agreement of the Parties to a Transaction as evidenced by the Transaction Tape.
 The Parties shall be legally bound by each Transaction from the time they agree to its terms in accordance with this Article 2 and acknowledge that each Party will rely thereon in doing business related to the Transaction.
 The Transaction Tape is adopted by the Parties as a means by which a Transaction is reduced to tangible form, and the Parties to a Transaction are identified and authenticate a Transaction.
 Any Transaction formed and effectuated pursuant hereto shall be considered to be a "writing" or "in writing" and to have been "signed" and any Transaction Tape shall be considered to constitute an "original" document evidencing the Transaction.
 Each Party consents to the recording of its employees' telephone conversations.
 It is understood and agreed by the Parties that either Party may request a letter of credit or other collateral prior to consummating any Transaction hereunder; provided, nothing herein shall obligate any Party to provide such a letter of credit or other collateral without having made an agreement so to do in respect of such Transaction.

 2.3.
 Equipment and Transaction Tape.
-Company shall at its expense maintain equipment necessary to regularly record Transactions on Transaction Tapes in such manner as to protect its business records from improper access; provided, Company and Customer shall not be liable for any malfunction of equipment or the operation thereof in respect of any Transaction WITHOUT REGARD TO THE CAUSE OR CAUSES RELATED THERETO, INCLUDING, WITHOUT LIMITATION, THE NEGLIGENCE OF ANY PARTY, WHETHER SUCH NEGLIGENCE BE SOLE, JOINT OR CONCURRENT, OR ACTIVE OR PASSIVE.
+Company shall at its expense maintain equipment necessary to regularly record Transactions on Transaction Tapes in such manner as to protect its business records from improper access; provided, neither Party shall be liable for any malfunction of equipment or the operation thereof in respect of any Transaction WITHOUT REGARD TO THE CAUSE OR CAUSES RELATED THERETO, INCLUDING, WITHOUT LIMITATION, THE NEGLIGENCE OF ANY PARTY, WHETHER SUCH NEGLIGENCE BE SOLE, JOINT OR CONCURRENT, OR ACTIVE OR PASSIVE.
 No Transaction shall be vitiated should a malfunction occur in equipment regularly utilized for recording Transactions or retaining Transaction Tapes or the operation thereof, and in such event, the Transaction shall be evidenced by the written and computer records of the Parties concerning the Transaction made contemporaneously with the telephone conversation.

 2.4.
 Confirmations.
 In addition to, but not in lieu of, the foregoing, the Parties agree that Company will confirm a recorded telephonic Transaction by forwarding to Customer by facsimile or mail a Confirmation.
 Company adopts its letterhead, invoice or check remittance, in each case including its address, as its signature on any Confirmation and as the identification of Company and authentication by Company of the Confirmation, and such shall be sufficient to verify that Company originated the Confirmation.
 The Parties acknowledge that with respect to (i) any Transaction having a Period of Delivery less than one Month and (ii) amendments to any Transaction, Company may only provide an invoice or check remittance form of Confirmation pursuant to the billing and payment provisions herein.
 Subject only to billing and payment adjustments allowed hereunder to reconcile Scheduled volumes and actual receipts and deliveries, the Parties agree that any objections to the contents of a Confirmation shall be made in writing on or before the Confirm Deadline for all purposes hereunder and at law.
 Upon issuance of a Confirmation and the passage of the Confirm Deadline, if no objection to the Confirmation has been then received, the Confirmation shall be conclusive evidence of the Transaction made the subject matter thereof and the final expression of all of its terms.